pettah market

 The red mosque is one of the Muslim mosques in Colombo with very unique architecture and colour of its own.
 There is no other mosque or building like this in Colombo or elsewhere.
 The mosque is called a red mosque due to the dominating colour of its walls, which is bright red and it has white strips from top to bottom.
 The architecture of this unique building is unique and known as Indo-sardonic architecture.
 Indo-sardonic architecture has a combination of Indian and Islam architectural features.
 The dorm of the building is coloured red and white and has the shape of a pomegranate.

 The mosque was first constructed in 1908, more than 110 years ago.
 The building was funded by Muslim traders who came to Colombo from India, due to this fact the mosque is also called an Indian mosque.
 Sri Lanka was a popular trading centre among merchants for many thousands of years.
-Colombo harbour was visited by many thousands of foreign merchants and they came from countries like India, China, and Arab countries.
-These ancient Muslim merchants used the red mosque to engage in their religious observances.
+CoMany thousands of foreign traders from nations like India, China, and the Arab world visited Colombo harbor.hese ancient Muslim merchants used the red mosque to engage in their religious observances.
 Today, the red mosque still plays a big role as a place for religious activities for Muslims and at the same time, it has become a popular tourist attraction.

 As in most Mosques, the females are not allowed to enter the red mosques, however, a special area is allocated for females.